Call Center Services

-A Vonage expert will get back to you shortly.
-In the meantime, feel free to explore the new Vonage and how we're making communications more flexible, intelligent and personal so our customers can stay ahead.
+We'll get back to you as soon as we can.
+In the meantime, feel free to explore more about Vonage and how we're making communications more flexible, intelligent, and personal so our customers can stay ahead.

 All the Features You Need for a Small Business Call Center

 Vonage Business Communications (VBC) is a unified communications platform with built-in call center services that can help your small business.
 So, which useful features can VBC offer you?

 With VBC you get fully unified calling, messaging, and communications features.
 This ensures your call center representatives can speak with customers and their team on the phone, via message or SMS, and over video calls.

 Regular training and monitoring are essential to run an effective call center.
 Luckily, with call recording and monitoring, you can be confident in the day-to-day performance of your employees.
 Trainers and managers can easily listen to and take part in calls.
 You can also record and download call recordings as required.